Disney Quick Service Dining Plan

 These entitlements are per person, per package night.
 The refillable mug can be used at your hotel’s beverage fountain for soft drinks, coffee and tea.
-These entitlements can be used at any time through midnight of your departure day.
+Each of your entitlements can be used at any time and in any combination throughout your stay.
+Just be sure to use them all by midnight of your departure day.

-A quick service meal is similar to a fast-food style restaurant: you place an order at the counter, pick up your tray, and find a place to sit.
-Most quick service dining locations offer combo meals i.e., burger, fries, and a drink.
+A quick service meal is similar to a fast-food style restaurant, similar to McDonalds: you place an order at the counter, pick up your tray, and find a place to sit.
+Most quick service dining locations offer combo meals (ex: burger and fries) and the Dining Plan will include your drink.